 - Preventing soil from being splashed onto leaves (which causes rotting).

 - Supporting weak plants by propping them up.

 Q: Can you help to maintain my garden?

-A: Yes, if you would like help maintaining your garden we can schedule maintenance visits at any frequency.
-I recommend every two weeks, every month or every two months.
+A: Yes, if you would like help maintaining your garden we can schedule maintenance visits.
+We typically come every 4 weeks.
 Visits include weeding, pruning,mulching, harvesting, adding organic fertilizer and adding new plants.
-Price per visit typically range from $50-$100 a visit.
-I assure you will be satisfied by the rewards or a regularly tended garden.

 Q: Will you give me a quote and visit my site?

 A: In-person consultations are usually $50-$75 (depending on location).
 We also provide free consultations over the phone using photos and google maps.